-We are qualified and experienced child care providers with over 19 years’ experience between us as well as both being NVQ Qualified and paediatric first aid trained.
+We are qualified and experienced child care providers with over 20 years childcare experience and a Majority of the team with NVQ 3 Qualifications and paediatric first aid trained.

 We have all the relevant policies (administration of medicine, safeguarding, behaviour management) (SEE POLICYS) are all reviewed annually to keep in line with current legislation.

 Your child’s overall well-being is of paramount importance to us, we are responsible for their security and safety both in and out of the setting.

 We have red sun hats which all children wear when out of the setting with dream childcare on as well as wristbands on each child with our contact details on and emergency numbers should anything happen to one of us.

 6. What specialist services and expertise are available at or accessed by the setting?